hashicorp/consul/website/source/docs/agent/options.html.markdown

   ACL is used, "extend-cache" acts like "deny".

 * `acl_master_token` - Only used for servers in the `acl_datacenter`.
 This token
-   will be created if it does not exist with management level permissions.
+   will be created with management-level permissions if it does not exist.
 It allows operators to bootstrap the ACL system with a token ID that is well-known.

 * `acl_token` - When provided, the agent will use this token when making requests to the Consul servers.
-Clients can override this token on a per-request basis by providing the ?token parameter.
-When not provided, the empty token is used which maps to the 'anonymous' ACL policy.
+Clients can override this token on a per-request basis by providing the "?token" query parameter.
+When not provided, the empty token, which maps to the 'anonymous' ACL policy, is used.

 * `acl_ttl` - Used to control Time-To-Live caching of ACLs.
-By default this is 30 seconds.
-This setting has a major performance impact: reducing it will cause more frequent refreshes, while increasing it reduces the number of caches.
+By default, this is 30 seconds.
+This setting has a major performance impact: reducing it will cause more frequent refreshes while increasing it reduces the number of caches.
    However, because the caches are not actively invalidated, ACL policy may be stale up to the TTL value.